ismo-karkkainen/edicta/README.md

 ```
 ---
-- YAML inside code block is not interpreted so looks better.
+- YAML inside code block is not interpreted by e.g. Jekyll so looks better.
 - These items will not be considered.
-- Even if there is a dictionary inside the list.
+- Even: if there is a mapping inside the list.
-- Like: this.
 ...
 ```